candid82/joker/README.md

  (t/deftest ...)
  ```

 3. "Teach" Joker declarations from referred namespace.
-Joker executes the following files (if they exist) before linting your file: `.jokerd/linter.cljc` (for both Clojure and ClojureScript), `.jokerd/linter.clj` (Clojure only), `.jokerd/linter.cljs` (ClojureScript only).
+Joker executes the following files (if they exist) before linting your file: `.jokerd/linter.cljc` (for both Clojure and ClojureScript), `.jokerd/linter.clj` (Clojure only), `.jokerd/linter.cljs` (ClojureScript only), or `.jokerd/linter.joke` (Joker only).
 The rules for locating `.jokerd` directory are the same as for locating `.joker` file.

    *  :warning: Joker can be made aware of any additional declarations (like `deftest` and `is`) by providing them in `.jokerd/linter.clj[s|c]` files.
 However, this means Joker cannot check that the symbols really are declared in your namespace, so this feature should be used sparingly.
    * If you really want some symbols to be considered declared *in any namespace no matter what*, you can add `(in-ns 'joker.core)` to your `linter.clj[s|c]` and then declare those symbols.